Obi Toppin: Indiana Pacers (2023–present)

 On July 7, 2023, Toppin was traded to the Indiana Pacers for two future second-round picks.
 The deal came one day after brother Jacob Toppin signed with the Knicks.
 On the Pacers, Toppin joined Jalen Smith, Tyrese Haliburton, Aaron Nesmith and Jordan Nwora, all selected in the 2020 NBA draft.
 On October 25, as a starter, Toppin tallied 11 points, four rebounds, an assist, and a steal in his debut, defeating the Washington Wizards.
 On November 6, Toppin recorded 19 points and two steals, on 6-of-11 shooting from the field and 6-of-6 on free throws, in a 41-point blowout win over rookie Victor Wembanyama and the San Antonio Spurs.
 On November 14, he recorded a season-high 27 points, six rebounds, and a block, on 12-of-15 shooting, in a 2023 in-season tournament win over the Philadelphia 76ers.

 On January 26, 2024, Toppin put up a double-double with 23 points and 11 rebounds alongside a game-winning layup in a 133–131 win over the Phoenix Suns.
 Toppin finished the 2023–24 season averaging career–highs as the main backup to Pascal Siakam.
 On May 2, he scored a playoff career-high 21 points in a 120–98 series-clinching victory against the Milwaukee Bucks in the first round.

 On July 6, 2024, Toppin re-signed with the Pacers on a four-year, $60 million contract.
 On March 17, 2025, in a 132–130 overtime win against the Minnesota Timberwolves, Toppin scored a season-high 34 points, including 12 in overtime and the game-winning three-pointer, to snap Minnesota's eight-game winning streak.

-In October 2025, Toppin had to undergo surgery on his foot.
+On October 31, 2025, Toppin was ruled out for at least three months after undergoing surgery to place a screw in the fifth metatarsal bone in his right foot.